StuartSong/Minibatch-Tester/README.md

 ## Overview

-This repository contains MATLAB scripts that were used for the analysis of walking asymmetry and endpoint control in stroke survivors as described in the paper *Monitoring Walking Asymmetries and Endpoint Control in Persons Living with Chronic Stroke* by Song and Hardin (2024).
-The study focuses on assessing walking asymmetries and the compensatory control mechanisms used by persons with chronic stroke (PwCS) during walking.
-The scripts are designed to process motion capture data, compute metrics such as mediolateral displacement (MLD), and analyze the coupling between pelvic motion and foot placement.
+This repository contains MATLAB scripts that were developed for analyzing walking asymmetry and endpoint control in stroke survivors, as detailed in our paper *Monitoring Walking Asymmetries and Endpoint Control in Persons Living with Chronic Stroke* by Song and Hardin (2024).
+The scripts are designed to process motion capture data, calculate metrics such as mediolateral displacement (MLD), and analyze pelvic-foot coupling.

 ## MATLAB Scripts